SouthernYoda/microblog/README.md

     raw post as a text file.
     d.
 Posts have “short” URLs similar to the ones on the real Pastebin site.
 (Ex. yourassignment.com/a8BjLp)
-    <strike>e.
-User should be able to configure a post expiration date.</strike>
     f.
 Posts can have titles.
     g.
 The main/home page should display the 10 most recent posts.
     h.
 Users should be able to upload text files as posts.
     i.
 Users should be able to type posts into a text field on the post creation page.
 </pre>

 Layout for the Fluffy Container Ship: